Drinking Water to Lose Weight:

 How to Avoid Dehydration

-Avoid Getting Thirsty.
-The sensation of thirst is your body's way of telling you that it needs to be replenished with water in order to function properly.
+2. Avoid Getting Thirsty.
+The sensation of thirst is your body’s way of telling you that it needs to be replenished with water in order to function properly.
 Therefore, you are already dehydrated if you are thirsty.
-So, if you're thirsty right now, stop reading and get to drinking.
+So, if you’re thirsty right now, stop reading and get to drinking.

-Avoid Getting Cramps.
+3. Avoid Getting Cramps.
 Cramps are yet another signal that you should increase your water intake.
-The most common time you'll get these is during a workout session, and is likely being caused by lack of water.
+The most common time you’ll get these is during a workout session, and is likely being caused by lack of water.
 However, this indicator is not as clear cut as the previous ones because there are other variables (electrolytes/sodium, low-carb diets) that could be the cramp culprit.
 But generally, poor hydration is a safe bet.

-Before Increasing Water Intake, Know This…
+Before Increasing Your Water Intake, Know This…

 You'll Have More Frequent Bathroom Trips.
 It’s important to realize that upping your water intake takes some getting used to.
 Simply put, you'll have to pee a lot more often.
 But once your body adapts to an increase in water, the desire to piss your face off will cease.

-• How to Avoid This.
-Although I didn’t personally use this method, you could probably avoid this whole situation by gradually increasing water intake.
-My way of thinking is that it's easier (for me) to just jump straight into a habit.
+Tip: Although I didn’t personally use this method, you could probably avoid this whole situation by gradually increasing water intake.
+My way of thinking is that it’s easier (for me) to just jump straight into a habit.

 Don't O.D. on Water.
 Yes, it is to possible to overdose on water, although technically, it is a condition called hyponatremia (water poisoning).
 It is extremely rare to hear about this happening to people because it requires drinking a whole lot of fluid during a short amount of time.
 Nonetheless, it can occur and it can be fatal.
 Practically speaking, though, you should be fine unless you plan on having water-chugging contests with your friends.